 Saving Time with Chicago CityPASS

-In many cities that offer CityPASS, some of the attractions will offer CityPASS holders a skip the ticket line option or VIP entry.
-In Chicago, almost all of the CityPASS attractions offer skip-the-line or FastPass entry for CityPASS holders.
+In Chicago, many of the CityPASS attractions also offer Expedited Entry or FastPass entry for CityPASS holders.
 At top attractions like the Skydeck Chicago or Shedd Aquarium, lines can easily take 30-45+ minutes just to get your ticket.

 Maximize your Chicago CityPASS